 While all of these cancellations pose challenges for businesses, the mass digitization of our everyday lives presents an opportunity.
 Online events, such as webinars, virtual conferences, and online classes open the door to promoting businesses and driving sales.

 Hosting online events such as webinars have several benefits.
-They have a relatively low cost to produce and are simple to organize, especially compared to a physical event, and people can attend from anywhere in the world.
+Fully Managed VPS Hosting relatively works at low cost to produce and are simple to organize, especially compared to a physical event, and people can attend from anywhere in the world.

 While these facts are encouraging, there are also challenges inherent to an online event to keep in mind.
 Typically, up to 50% of your registrants won’t show up to your event, and when people do log in, you will need to hold their attention.
 If you’re considering an online event, you’ll need to plan carefully to get the most out of it.